The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Spain Travel Ideas

-The nearby towns of Sanlúcar de Barrameda and El Puerto de Santa María are the other points of the triangle, which is bordered by the Atlantic Ocean, the majestic Guadalquivir River, and the beautiful Cádiz Sierra mountains.
+The nearby towns of Sanlúcar de Barrameda and El Puerto de Santa María are the other points of the triangle, which the Atlantic Ocean, the majestic Guadalquivir River, and the beautiful Cádiz Sierra mountains border.

 You cannot go to Jerez without visiting a bodega and taking a tour with a tasting session at the end to understand how this often misunderstood drink is created.
-Be prepared though – there are seven types of sherry ranging from the very dry Fino to the sticky sweet Pedro Ximenez, my favorite!
+Be prepared, though – there are seven types of sherry ranging from the very dry Fino to the sticky sweet Pedro Ximenez, my favourite!

-Considered an art form in Spain, you’ll find flamenco clubs aplenty in the narrow streets of the Barrio de Santiago quarter, but it’s probably easier to book a live flamenco show in advance – instead of getting lost in the narrow twisting alleys looking for a bodega, you’ll have the best seats in town!
+Considered an art form in Spain, you’ll find flamenco clubs aplenty in the narrow streets of the Barrio de Santiago quarter.
+However, booking a live flamenco show in advance is probably easier.
+Instead of getting lost in the narrow, twisting alleys looking for a bodega, you’ll have the best seats in town!

 • Where to Stay in Jerez de la Frontera